A Texas A&M College of Medicine Residency Program

 Our Residency Program provides a balanced education with emphasis on a strong foundation in general pediatrics.
 The primary focus of Driscoll Children’s Hospital pediatric residency is to prepare our residents for a lifetime of quality involvement and self-study in the medical care of children, either in primary care or subspecialty medicine, through evidence-based medicine.

 Our three-year program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) with sixteen combined residents in each year of training.

 Pediatric Residency Application Requirements

 We participate in the Electronic Residency Application Service (ERAS)

-- Minimum USMLE score of 220 on Step I and Step II
+- Minimum USMLE score of 220 on Step I and 230 on Step II

 - November 1st deadline for submission through ERAS